What is a VFR Flight? Why you should Know!

 There are examples on YouTube where pilots got stuck on top of cloud with nowhere to descend and very few options.
 Fortunately this one ended up with some additional grey hairs but a gap was found and he survived.

 It’s also very likely that some pilots never find a hole in the clouds and are forced to descend through cloud.
-If the pilot is not IFR (Instrument Flight Rules) qualified many do not survive the decent through clouds.
+If the pilot is not IFR (Instrument Flight Rules) qualified many do not survive the descent through clouds.

 Spatial Disorientation Kills.

 Spatial disorientation is a primary killer of VFR pilots when they fly inadvertently or deliberately into IFR conditions.
 Many are reported to have died lost control of their aircraft due to spatial disorientation.
-Its something you don’t want to experience when flying but it happens even to highly qualified pilots.
+It’s something you don’t want to experience when flying but it happens even to highly qualified pilots.

 The inner ear which keeps your balance along with no visual cues in cloud make pilots feel like they are turning when they are not.
 It will make pilots think they are climbing as well.
 It’s just a very confusing place to be and add additional stress and pressure to the situation and its often deadly.